fodorbalint/PathMaker/readme0.md

 <!---->

-But let's build the program step by step, based on the discovered 9 x 9 rules.
+But let's build the program step by step, based on the discovered 9&nbsp;x&nbsp;9 rules.
 The second case, Triple Area, uses an area where the obstacle is 3 distance away.

 <img align="top" src="References/rules/9_old/Triple Area.svg" width="5" />